 And the prerequisite is that you’ve got to be crystal clear on how and why the relative percentage of assets in your portfolio determines your investment returns.

 These relative percentages are key to helping ensure that your money lasts as long as you do.

 What’s asset allocation?

-In its simplest form, asset allocation is the percentage of stocks and bonds you have in your investment portfolio—like your IRA, 401(k), etc. To keep it simple, we’re talking about stock and bond mutual funds–preferably index funds, which are a type of mutual fund and discussed here.
+In its simplest form, asset allocation is the percentage of stocks and bonds you have in your investment portfolio—like your IRA, 401(k), etc. To keep it simple, we’re talking about stock and bond mutual funds–preferably index funds.
+Index funds are a type of mutual fund and are discussed here.

 Your investment returns are determined by the relative percentage of assets in your portfolio.